Available 24X7 Call For Free Consultation (281) 587-1111

 However, Houston has many accidents where the person at fault has no liability insurance.

-Often, liability insurance coverage is above the minimum coverage in Texas.
+Often, liability insurance coverage exceeds the minimum requirements in Texas.
 You may also be able to stack coverage with your auto insurance if you have uninsured or underinsured motorist coverage.

 What Compensation Can I Get After a Car Accident in Texas?

-We recommend hiring an attorney after your car accident to maximize your damages.
-Compensation will vary depending on how the accident occurred and the extent of your injuries.
+We recommend consulting with an attorney after your car accident to maximize your potential damages.
+Compensation will vary depending on the circumstances of the accident and the severity of your injuries.
 Here are a few examples of legally permissible compensation in Texas for a car accident injury:

 How to Prove Fault in Car Accidents in Texas

-Because Texas is not a no-fault state, it is imperative if you are injured in an automobile accident in the state of Texas that, you or your representatives are prepared to prove responsibility for causing the accident.
-Because a jury apportions liability in cases that cannot be settled, the initial investigation and what you do at the scene can be critical.
+Since Texas is not a no-fault state, proving who caused an auto accident is important.
+If you are injured in Texas, you or your representatives must be ready to show responsibility for the accident.
+A jury decides who is responsible in cases that cannot be settled.
+This makes the initial investigation and your actions at the scene very important.

 Be Wary of a Driver Changing Their Story

-It is not unheard of for someone who was at fault and admitted the mistake at the scene to change their story once they have talked to their insurance company or an attorney has been hired to defend them.
+It is common for someone who admitted their mistake at the scene to change their story later.
+This often occurs after they contact their insurance company or hire a lawyer.

-The best action is to hire an automobile accident attorney in Houston as soon as possible after the crash and let them do the initial investigation.
+The best option is to hire a car accident lawyer in Houston right after the crash and let them handle the first investigation.

 Witnesses are Helpful

-Witnesses to the collision can be crucial, and obtaining their contact information at the scene can make a massive difference in the case’s outcome.
+Witnesses to the crash can be very important.
+Obtaining their contact information at the scene can significantly impact the case’s outcome.
 Many rely upon the police officer investigating the crash to record the witness’s information on the crash report.

-Relying on the officer is a huge mistake because the vast majority of the time when the injuries are not initially thought to be life-threatening, the officer fails to keep the witness’s contact information and does not include it in the official crash report.
+Relying on the officer is a big mistake.
+When injuries don’t look serious, the officer might forget to collect the witness’s contact information.
+This information is often not included in the official crash report.

 Take Photographs